 You do not need to offer special alternative benefits (eg contributions to a private pension scheme) to fixed-term employees who decide not to join a pension scheme, unless this option is offered to comparable permanent employees.

 In certain situations, it may not be necessary to offer all fixed-term employees access to occupational pension schemes.
 For example, where an employee is on a fixed-term contract which is shorter than the vesting period for a pension scheme, or you offer the employee a salary increase equivalent to employer pension contributions paid to permanent staff, you may be able to justify excluding them from the scheme.
+See know your legal obligations on pensions.

 In addition, the Pensions (No.2) Act (Northern Ireland) 2008 introduced obligations on employers to provide access to and contribute towards, a workplace pension scheme for eligible employees.